Update 2024-05-31: This article has been updated to use Llama-3-8B-Instruct, instead of Llama-2-70B-Chat, and the latest version of bot-with-plan.

 OpenAI recently introduced JSON mode for its chat models.
 Anyscale provides a similar service that additionally supports user-defined JSON schemas.
-Both do not disclose how this is done but it’s relatively easy to implement it with grammar-based sampling in llama.cpp, and system prompt extensions.
+Both do not disclose how this is done but it’s relatively easy to implement it with grammar-based sampling in llama.cpp.

-For this implementation I’ll reuse the components introduced in Open LLM agents with schema-guided generation of function calls.
+For this implementation I’ll use an updated version of the components introduced in Schema-guided generation in LangChain agents.
 These are a LangChain LLM proxy communicating with a model running on a llama.cpp server, enforcing a user-defined schema if provided, and an LLM wrapper that applies a chat prompt template to incoming messages.

-Two models are used here, a Llama-2-70b-chat model and a Mistral-7b-instruct model.
+Schema-guided generation is demonstrated with 8-bit GGUF versions of models Meta-Llama-3-8B-Instruct and Mistral-7B-instruct-v0.2.
 Instructions for running them on a llama.cpp server are available here.
 Application examples are taken from this article.

 Schema-guided generation